CU-ESIIL/Maka-Sitomniya/docs/contributing.md

 2. Clone the Repository
    - Open GitHub Desktop.
    - Click "File" → "Clone Repository."
-   - Select "GitHub.com" and choose the repository.
+   - Select "GitHub.com" and choose the repository Maka Sitomniya.
    - Click "Clone."
 3. Make Changes
    - Open the repository folder on your computer.
-   - Edit files as needed (e.g., in Word, Notepad, or VS Code).
+   - Edit files as needed (e.g., in Notepad or VS Code or your preferred editor).
    - Return to GitHub Desktop, where changes will be listed.
    - Write a summary of your changes and click "Commit to main/branch."
 4. Push Changes